-Philip has to leave for a meeting just before the big Non Pro finals begin.
+My husband has to leave for a meeting just before the big Non Pro finals begin.
 I remind him not to do too many burnouts in the rented Chevy, especially since he’s not even on the contract to drive it.

 In the coliseum, I find a seat near Tom’s father and brother, so I can alternate between chatting and freaking out.
 My first time seeing our stallion’s offspring in live horse-show action.
 Five of them about to compete: feels like a test we need to pass, and plus the Non Pro winner gets major press.
 I’m way more nervous watching than showing.
 No control, nothing to do but wait.